 One of the best beaches in Valencia for its central location, this sliver of golden sand at Malvarrosa is flanked by lofty palm trees that create an idyllic backdrop.

-In addition to excellent facilities, including paella restaurants, refreshment kiosks and rows of thatched parasols, Malvarrosa is home to an artificial reef that is a must-visit for enthusiastic aquatic explorers.
+You’ll find excellent facilities, including paella restaurants, refreshment kiosks and rows of thatched parasols.
+Malvarrosa is also home to an artificial reef, and exploring it is one of the best things to do in Valencia for enthusiastic aquatic explorers.

 Built in 2014, the reef is designed to support the area’s natural marine biodiversity and has been colonized by creatures including octopus, starfish, seahorses, and schools of fish.
 This is a safe area for snorkeling, free of boats, just 11 feet deep and 600 feet from the shore.